seed-rs/seed/README.md

 To start, clone [the quickstart repo](https://github.com/David-OConnor/seed-quickstart):
 `git clone https://github.com/david-oconnor/seed-quickstart.git`,
 run `cargo make build` in a terminal to build the app, and `cargo make serve` to start a dev server on `127.0.0.0:8000`.
-If you'd like the compiler automatically check and recompile when you make changes, run `cargo make watch` instead of `cargo make all`.
+If you'd like the compiler to automatically check and recompile when you make changes, run `cargo make watch` instead of `cargo make build`.

 ## A little deeper